- Conditions We Treat

 Since 2008, a HPV vaccine has been routinely offered to girls between the ages of 12 and 13.

-Other risk factors for cervical cancer have been identified, and these include:
+Other risk factors for cervical cancer have also been identified.

 Cervical cancer often has no symptoms in its early stages, but when symptoms do occur the most common is unusual vaginal bleeding.
 Unusual bleeding occurs at any of the following times: